dekkofilms/giving/README.md

 #### This is an iOS app built in Swift by Taylor King.

-This app was built to not only make giving easy, but more of a routine that is consistent in our lives.
+Make giving easy and routine!
 There are many awesome organizations and charities that would hopefully benefit from such an app.

 Technologies & API's used: